 From a practical standpoint, the top model should be selected upon a balance between statistics and biological relevance, which will help scientists answer their research questions (Archontoulis and Miguez 2015).
 Therefore, in crop-weed relationship studies in additive design, the model that provides a good fit and meaningful biological parameters are considered a strong candidate model.

 The advances in statistical software should facilitate the use of standardized nonlinear regression analysis that could perform by non-statisticians (Knezevic et al. 2007).
+Therefore, the objective of this manuscript were:

+Provide basics about the concept of weed thresholds and additive designs.

-Here, there is a comparison of three non-nested candidate models (polynomial quadratic, logistic, and a rectangular hyperbola) for describing the crop-weed relationship.
-Data from an experiment of corn (Zea mays L.) in competition with two weed species, Richardia brasiliensis, and Commelina benghalensis was used.
-First, it demonstrates the selection process for the top model to describe the crop-weed relationship for each weed species.
-Second, it is tested the hypothesis that C. benghalensis and R. brasiliensis compete similarly with corn.
+To test the suitability three non-nested candidate models (polynomial quadratic, logistic, and a rectangular hyperbola) for describing the crop-weed density relationship.
+Data from an experiment in which corn (Zea mays L.) was competiting with two weed species, Richardia brasiliensis, and Commelina benghalensis was utilized. .

 Material and Methods

-Plant Material.
-On March 2011, inflorescences of R. brasiliensis were harvest on roadsides near Diamantina, Minas Gerais (MG), Brazil.
-Inflorescences of R. brasiliensis were dried at room temperature (25 °C), cleaned, and stored at 5 °C until the onset of the experiment.
+Plant Material.Seed heads of R. brasiliensis were harvested along roadsides near Diamantina, Minas Gerais (MG), Brazil in March of 2011 and dried at room temperature (25 °C), cleaned, and stored at 5 °C until the onset of the experiment.
 Ten days before the experiment began (September 2011), stolon (vegetative propagules) of C. benghalensis were collected in wetlands, near Diamantina, MG.
 Seeds of R. brasiliensis and stolon of C. benghalensis were seeded and transplanted to separate trays (1210 cm3) filled with red latosol (pH 6.1 and 1% organic matter).
 A single seed of glyphosate-resistant (GR) corn (AG8088) was sown in 8 dm3 plastic pots filled with the aforementioned soil source.
 The soil was fertilized following the local recommendations, and N was applied at 15 and 30 DAE (days after corn emergence) at a rate of 55 mg dm-3 of ammonium sulfate.
 Greenhouse conditions were 28/19 °C day/night, and pots were watered daily.

 Experimental procedures.
-The experiment was conducted under greenhouse conditions at the Federal University of Jequitinhonha and Mucuri, MG.
-In this study, the additive design for competition studies was used, whereas weed densities varied, and corn density was kept constant (Swanton et al. 2015).
+The experiment was conducted under greenhouse conditions over a period of 60 days at the Federal University of Jequitinhonha and Mucuri, MG.
+In this study the weed densities varied, and corn density was kept constant (Swanton et al. 2015).
 The treatment design was a factorial with two weed species, R. brasiliensis and C. benghalensis, and five weed densities (0, 1, 2, 3, and 4 plants pot-1), in a completely randomized design with four replications.

 Corn dry matter was harvested at 60 DAE from each experimental unit.
 Shoot biomass was oven-dried at 65 °C until reaching constant weight, and dry weight recorded.
 The corn dry matter (g) data (shoot) were converted into yield loss (%) compared with the corn control treatment (no weeds):